hashicorp/consul/plugin.md

 "fallthrough" does.
 To keep things explicit we've opted that plugins implement such behavior should implement a `fallthrough` keyword.

+The `fallthrough` directive should optionally accept a list of zones.
+Only queries for records in one of those zones should be allowed to fallthrough.

 ## Qualifying for main repo

 Plugins for CoreDNS can live out-of-tree, `plugin.cfg` defaults to CoreDNS' repo but other